litepresence/Honest-MPA-Price-Feeds/README.md

     HONEST.ETH (ETHEREUM)
     HONEST.XRP (RIPPLE)

-These are backed by HONEST.BTC as collateral:
+These are backed by HONEST.BTC as collateral, meaning you "borrow them into existence" with Bitcoin:

     HONEST.ETH1 (ETHEREUM)
     HONEST.XRP1 (RIPPLE)

+NOTE: The HONEST.BTC backed MPA's are unique in the Bitshares ecosystem and are the only MPA backed MPA's currently available.
+In this regard they are an exotic, novel financial instrument.

 # Installation
 You should be on a linux box with latest python version installed (3.7 or better).